coffee2code/get-user-custom-field-values/readme.txt

 * `<?php c2c_get_current_user_custom('favorite_colors', 'Favorite colors: <ul><li>', '</li></ul>', '', '</li><li>'); ?>`
 "Favorite colors: <ul><li>blue</li><li>gray</li><li>green</li><li>black</li><li>red</li></ul>"

 * `<?php echo c2c_get_user_custom(3, 'first_name', 'Hi, ', '.
 Welcome back.'); // where 3 is the id of the user we want ?>`
 "Hi, Scott.
 Welcome back."

 == Filters ==

 The plugin exposes five filters for hooking.
-Typically, customizations utilizing these hooks would be put into your active theme's functions.php file, or used by another plugin.
+Code using these filters should ideally be put into a mu-plugin or site-specific plugin (which is beyond the scope of this readme to explain).
+Less ideally, you could put them in your active theme's functions.php file.

 = c2c_get_current_user_custom (filter) =